onkelbeh/HomeAssistantRepository/README.md

 PyPI `SDIST` tar.gz source release would be preferred, because I can automatically merge it and it will use Gentoo's mirror system.
 Most of the integrations/components do both.
 I cannot add packages only available in wheels format.
 Please make sure you have a proper license assigned, selected license should be unique on all platforms (
 PyPI/GitHub/Sourceforge).

+## 2024-05 Python 3.11 removed
+Python 3.11 is now removed from the core Ebuilds.
+For eraly tests, all touched Ebuilds have 3.13 compatibility set.
+3.13 is currently untested.

 ## 2024-01 again some file collisions related to snmp
 The HA team now uses pysnmp-lextudio (which is imho not a bad decision).
 Had to apply a slight patch to the core constraints.
 Best practice for now is to keep `/etc/portage/profile/package.provided` as it is (the snmp libs are only referenced 2 times from the main repo), remove `pysnmplib` and let the Ebuild install the 2 lextudio modules.